rafaroca/assignment/otlp-log-viewer/README.md

    - Y-Axis: Count

 ## Technology Constraints
- - Use React and Next.js with the app router.
+ - Use React, TypeScript and Next.js with the app router.
  - Use any additional libraries you want and need.

 ## Notes
-As this assignment is for the role of a Senior Product Engineer, we expect you to pay some attention to the experience and design of the solution.
+ - As this assignment is for the role of a Senior Product Engineer, we expect you to pay some attention to the experience and design of the solution.
 For example:
    - Structure consistent with established solutions in the observability domain
    - Consistent terminology usage
    - Some styling/visuals
+ - You are not meant to extend the Next.js app residing within this repository.
+Please create a new Next.js app in a separate repository.

 ## References